John Judis: Career

 Judis has been a lifelong democratic socialist.
 In 1986, while debating the Objectivist philosopher Harry Binswanger, a disciple of Ayn Rand, in a televised debate "Socialism vs. Capitalism", Judis laid out his version of socialism as being the inevitable socioeconomic arrangement of a post-capitalist society, where highly educated and industrialized societies would invariably transform into social democracies with mixed-market economies, personal property rights, and independent small and medium enterprises, with state intervention to regulate problems of capitalism and alleviate suffering, a view shared by many modern sociologists, including Wolfgang Streeck, as well as mid-20th century Progressives.
 This vision has defined all of Judis' work as an author, and is declared as prophetic by the author himself in his The Socialist Awakening, published in 2020.

 In 1969, Judis was a founding editor of Socialist Revolution, which was later renamed Socialist Review and then Radical Society before ceasing publication in 2009.
 In the 1970s, he was a founding editor of the East Bay Voice.
 He moved to Chicago in December 1976 to become the foreign editor of In These Times, a democratic socialist newsweekly.
 Judis moved to Washington in 1982.

-He started writing for The New Republic in 1984, became a contributing editor in 1989, and joined the regular staff in 1995.
+In 1984, he started writing for The New Republic.
+He became a contributing editor in 1989, and joined the regular staff in 1995.
 He quit in December 2014 along with other editors in protest of the owner Chris Hughes' firing of the editor and plan to turn the magazine into a profit-making vehicle.
 He has also written for GQ, Foreign Affairs, Mother Jones, The New York Times Magazine, and The Washington Post.